Norway summons US embassy official over spying claims | DW | 03.06.2021

 Norwegian Prime Minister Erna Solberg told Norwegian news agency NTB that "the Americans have clearly said that they changed their practice in 2014 when it comes to monitoring allies, and that they will work with us and others to clarify what has happened."

-"We have today met with the US Embassy in Oslo to follow up on this invitation," Solberb told the NTB.
+"We have today met with the US embassy in Oslo to follow up on this invitation," Solberg told the NTB.

 On Thursday, she met with the Danish prime minister, where she said that espionage against allies is "unacceptable and unnecessary," public broadcaster NRK reported.

-The Minister of Defense Frank Bakke-Jensen met with officials in the US embassy to convey that same message, his ministry said in a post on Twitter.
+Defense Minister Frank Bakke-Jensen met with officials in the US embassy to convey that same message, his ministry said in a post on Twitter.

 aw/rt (AP, AFP)